jrobind/thefrontendcoach.com/src/posts/the-importance-of-debugging-ability.md

 The content within the first green box tells us whether the error has been correctly handled.
 The content within the second is the type of error, and the last green box contains the stack trace, which you'll receive whenever the browser experiences an unhandled exception.

 To understand the stack trace you need to understand how the call stack works.
 Essentially the call stack works as a last-in-first-out structure for your function calls.
 Think of the call stack as a pile of books.
-If you add a new book ( a function call) to the pile of books you add the book to the top of the pile (think call stack) and when you wish to remove a book you remove it from the top.
+If you add a new book (a function call) to the pile of books you add the book to the top of the pile (think call stack) and when you wish to remove a book you remove it from the top.
 Read more about the call stack [here](https://developer.mozilla.org/en-US/docs/Glossary/Call_stack).

 The stack trace is very useful to us because it's an overview of all of the function calls up until the point where your code/application failed.
 You can see we have information on the exact files and line numbers for the function calls.
 We should begin by looking at the first line which gives us information on the error type and the details of the function where the error occurred.
 In this example, it is line 7 of the  `updateModalGreeting()` function.

 More often than not, stack traces look more complex than this and if you find that you have a stack trace that includes many files and function calls that are completely alien to you then your best approach is to **look for the files and the functions that you recognise**.
 Once you’ve found them you can follow the function calls from **the bottom-up**.

 There are situations when you don’t have the luxury of an error message.
-Just because your code has executed error-free this doesn't necessarily mean it’s bug-free.
-You may encounter silent bugs.
-In this instance finding the culprit is a little more tricky because you don’t have the benefit of a stack trace or error message to point you in the right direction.
+Just because your code has executed error-free this doesn't necessarily mean it’s bug-free – you may encounter silent bugs.
+In this instance, finding the culprit is a little more tricky because you don’t have the benefit of a stack trace or error message to point you in the right direction.

 ## Test your assumptions